galbiati/video-representations/README.md

 Video data is in some ways fundamentally similar: videos are composed of frames, and frames likewise have context: frames are more likely to co-occur with other frames that contain the same objects, background, and so on.
 However, frames can't be directly projected like language data; videos are simply too high dimensional.

-The aim of the models here are to develop latent, frame-level embeddings for videos that can be used for frame prediction, video generation, and so on.
+The aim of these models is to develop latent, frame-level embeddings for videos that can be used for frame prediction, video generation, and so on.

 ## Requirements
 - Python >= 3.5